Related Content

 Youth Development Director, Santa Maria Valley YMCA

 Born in Santa Barbara and raised in Santa Maria, California, Richard has dedicated his career to youth empowerment and community development.
 As the Youth Development Director at the Santa Maria Valley YMCA, Richard oversees a wide-reaching network of programs that serve over 2,000 students across the Santa Maria Bonita School District.
-His leadership spans 21 afterschool sites, student internships, and the RiseUp program for at-risk youth—initiatives that collectively promote academic achievement, healthy living, and character growth.
+His leadership spans 21 after-school sites, student internships, and the RiseUp program for at-risk youth—initiatives that collectively promote academic achievement, healthy living, and character growth.

 Tisha Bradley